skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

-I've been experimenting again lately with [writing software without a runtime][fs] aside from the operating system itself, both on Linux and windows.
+I've been experimenting again lately with [writing software without a runtime][fs] aside from the operating system itself, both on Linux and Windows.
 Another way to look at it: I write and embed a bespoke, minimal runtime within the application.
 One of the runtime's core jobs is retrieving command line arguments from the operating system.
 On Windows this is a deeper rabbit hole than I expected, and far more complex than I